Format a spreadsheet for another language in Numbers on iPad

-If you choose the first item in the Language pop-up menu (System [ language]), you reset the spreadsheet to the language and region of your device.
+If you choose the first item in the Language pop-up menu (System - [ language]), you reset the spreadsheet to the language and region of your device.
 If you subsequently change your device’s language setting, or if you open the spreadsheet on a device with a different language setting, the spreadsheet’s language and region automatically change to match the device’s.
-But if you share the spreadsheet, all users see the spreadsheet in your language and region.
+But if you share the spreadsheet, all users see the spreadsheet in the language and region of your device.

 Tap Region (if it’s active) and choose a region.